onnlucky/hotel/readme.txt

 # TODO

+start preparing a first release:
+* every file, new coding style, stamp with license, remove any commented code
+* use gcov to remove any unused code or add tests for them (larger parts...)

-start using tlTaskPauseResuming() ... a lot more deadlock for Sync(actors): set state=WAIT, if owner.state==WAIT and owner.current.owner == us
+implement tlFirst for resume functions start using tlTaskPauseResuming() ... a lot more deadlock detection for actors: state=WAIT, if owner.state==WAIT and owner.current.owner == us remove the actor "after work handler", no longer needed ... tlTaskRun doesn't touch the task on parse errors, throw it on the task, not fatal() out ...

-think about what to do with uncaught exceptions?
-Task finalizer prints them if nobody read them? on parse errors, throw it on the task, not fatal() out ... add task.stop to kill it by error? java ThreadDeath how do we do it safely?
+syntax change: do symbols using 'symbol

 rework all "callables" as tlClass based, and use the class->call rework all types as the tlClass things ... stop using anything else remove old task_alloc and such

-implement tlFirst for resume functions implement `Point = { recurse: Point }` for as far as we can? do Point lazily?

 tlArgsAt -> tlArgsGet ... like a list tlListGet rename/rework style: tlArgsGet(args, 0), tlArgsTarget(args), tlArgsMsg(args), tlMapGet(wr, map, key)